visurarodrigo/gamata-seva-platform/README.md

 ## 📚 Project Documentation Overview

-The main report (`Gamata Seva.pdf`) includes the following key sections:
+The main report (`Gamata Seva - Project report.pdf`) includes the following key sections:

 - **Introduction**
   Background and motivation for the platform.